What is RAMP’s Employment Services?

 Who does the Employment Network assist?

-If you are in current pay status under the Social Security Administration’s Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs and are between the ages of 18 and 64 you are eligible for services through the Ticket to Work program.
+If you are in current pay status under the Social Security Administration’s Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs and are between the ages of 18 and full retirement age you are eligible for services through the Ticket to Work program.
 RAMP is an Employment Network with the Ticket to Work Program and has a contract with Social Security to provide services.
 This program is strictly voluntary on the part of the consumer/beneficiary.
 Employment Network also has the option of whether to accept a consumer’s ticket.

 What Employment Services assists with?